-is a side-scrolling 1 on 1 fighting game.
-Fighting is set as one on one kombat, allowing each player to perform a variety of punches, kicks, and special moves in order to defeat their opponent.
+Mortal Kombat is a side-scrolling fighting game.
+Fighting is set as one-on-one combat, allowing each player to perform a variety of punches, kicks, and special moves in order to defeat their opponent.
 When the opponent faces their second round loss, the winner can perform a finishing move called a "Fatality" on the loser.
 The Fatality is a move unique to each fighter that graphically kills the loser in a blood-soaked finale.

 Mortal Kombat began its life as a 2-player arcade title.
 It is notable for its use of digitized actors to represent the game's fighters, as well as its use of copious amounts of blood during gameplay.